Online Coloring of Short Intervals: Introduction

 The standard performance measure, used to analyze online algorithms, is the \emph{competitive ratio}, i.e., the worst-case guarantee on the ratio of the solution given by an online algorithm to the optimal offline solution (see Section~\ref{sec:results} for a formal definition).

-In the general case, of online coloring of arbitrary graphs there is no hope for any algorithm with a constant competitive ratio.
+In the general case, of online coloring of arbitrary graphs, there is no hope for any algorithm with a constant competitive ratio.
 The best known algorithm~\cite{Halldorsson97} uses $\Oh{\chi\cdot n/\log n}$ colors for $n$-vertex $\chi$-colorable graphs, i.e.~it is $\Oh{n/\log n}$-competitive, and there is a lower bound~\cite{HalldorssonS94} showing that no online graph coloring algorithm can be $\oh{n/\log^2 n}$-competitive.
 It is thus common to study the problem restricted to particular graph classes.

 Having in mind the applications in scheduling, one of the important special cases is the class of \emph{interval graphs}, i.e.~intersection graphs of intervals on the real line.
 The classic result is by Kierstead and Trotter~\cite{KiersteadT81}, who designed a $3$-competitive algorithm and proved a matching lower bound.
-However, in the special case of \emph{unit interval graphs}, i.e.~intersection graphs of intervals of a fixed (unit, w.l.o.g.) length, already the simple greedy FirstFit algorithm is $2$-competitive~\cite{EpsteinL05}.
+However, in the special case of \emph{unit interval graphs}, i.e.~intersection graphs of intervals of a fixed length, already the simple greedy FirstFit algorithm is $2$-competitive~\cite{EpsteinL05}.

-A natural question arises, what happens in between the interval and unit interval graph classes.
-In particular, we ask about the optimal competitive ratio of online coloring algorithms for intersection graphs of intervals of length restricted to a fixed range.
+Coloring unit interval graphs can model only a restricted scheduling setting, with all jobs having the same processing time.
+On the other hand, allowing arbitrary processing times, modeled by (general) interval graphs, might be a too permissive setting, precluding efficient online algorithms.
+Thus, we ask what happens in between the interval and unit interval graph classes.
+In particular, we are interested in the optimal competitive ratio of online coloring algorithms for intersection graphs of intervals of length restricted to a fixed range.
 Formally, let us introduce the $\sigma$-interval coloring problem.

 \begin{definition} For $\sigma \ge 1$, the \emph{$\sigma$-interval coloring} problem asks: Given a sequence of closed intervals $[l_1, r_1], [l_2, r_2], \ldots, [l_n, r_n]$, such that $1 \le (r_i - l_i) \le \sigma$ for every $i \in [n]$, find a sequence of \emph{colors}, $c_1, c_2, \ldots, c_n$, such that